 The batch file (BTX) can also include other items as well as the Part list name.
 The process of batch import also creates the batch in the File tree at the main screen.

-The part list are ready for optimising with a single click of a button.
+The part lists are ready for optimising with a single click of a button.

-Batches - file tree

 The batch is ready to optimise.